Angelo Biondo & Joshua Ponzetti

 Bringing Solutions Up the Supply Chain

 Putting all your chips on the table is a risky proposition, but the leadership team at CAM Logic, Inc. went all in with a solution-based proposition to differentiate itself from its competitors.
-CAM Logic's solution based offering consists of Siemens PLM Software (IMTS booth: 133346 and 433028), Markforged 3D printing hardware (IMTS booth: 432305), engineering and design, quality control, and manufacturing.
+CAM Logic's solution based offering consists of Siemens PLM Software, Markforged 3D printing hardware, engineering and design, quality control, and manufacturing.

 We had a wonderful legacy customer base from our software business and were already a trusted advisor in their eyes, says Vice-president Angelo Biondo.

 We just needed to prove our new vision.

 Based in Auburn Hills, Mich., CAM Logic targets other small- and medium-sized businesses (SMBs), primarily Tier 1, 2 and 3 automotive suppliers and SMB OEMs in the metro-Detroit area.
 The company was founded as a value-added reseller of software for CAD, CAM, CAE, PDM, and PLM.
 CAM Logic offered a degree of engineering services, but Biondo knew the company needed more of a competitive edge.

 Prior to joining CAM Logic, Biondo was CAM Logic's banker, which provided him insight in the business model and financial make-up.
 Biondo's vision to differentiate CAM Logic was in full development when Yvonne Wiedemann, former Account Manager, decided to purchase the company.
 Having ownership now in full support of his vision, Biondo & Wiedemann's next key move was to lure back Joshua Ponzetti.
 An applications engineer who had worked for CAM Logic 10 years prior, Ponzetti now had two decades of experience and would be perfect as the company's Director of Operations.